Erythrosuchus

-Erythrosuchus (from ἐρυθρός eruthrós, 'red' and σοῦχος soukhos, 'crocodile') is an extinct genus of archosauriform reptile from the Triassic of South Africa.
-Remains have been found from the Cynognathus Assemblage Zone of the Beaufort Group in the Karoo of South Africa.

-In the Late Triassic, the ecological niche left by Erythrosuchus was filled by archosaurs like Saurosuchus and Postosuchus.
+Erythrosuchus (from ἐρυθρός eruthrós, 'red' and σοῦχος soukhos, 'crocodile') is an extinct genus of archosauriform reptiles from the early to middle Triassic of South Africa.
+Remains have been found in the Cynognathus Assemblage Zone of the Beaufort Group in the Karoo of South Africa.
+In the Late Triassic, the ecological niche left by Erythrosuchus was filled by archosaurs including Saurosuchus and Postosuchus.

 Description

 Erythrosuchus was the largest predator of its time, and was around 4.75–5 m long.
-It walked on all fours and had limbs which were positioned semi-vertically under its body, unlike the more sprawling gait of most earlier reptiles.
+It walked on all fours and had limbs positioned semivertically under its body, unlike the more sprawling gait of most earlier reptiles.
 Its head was large and theropod-like, reaching a length of 1 m, and had sharp, conical teeth.

 Erythrosuchus was the largest erythrosuchid, but apart from its size, was largely similar in appearance to other related genera.
 It had a large head and comparatively short neck.
 One of the few distinguishing features of Erythrosuchus other than its size is the smoothness of the margin of the squamosal, a bone at the rear of the skull.
 In other erythrosuchids, the margin of this bone projects backward from the skull, giving it a hook-like appearance.
 In Erythrosuchus, the margin is convex and lacks a hook.

 Discovery

 Erythrosuchus is known from many specimens, most of which are fragmentary.
 The holotype, described by Robert Broom in 1905 and known as SAM 905, is poorly preserved.
-Only small pieces of the limbs, pectoral and pelvic girdles, skull, and a few vertebrae present in this specimen.
+Only small pieces of the limbs, pectoral and pelvic girdles, skull, and a few vertebrae are present in this specimen.
 A thorough description of the genus was given by German paleontologist Friedrich von Huene in 1911.
-The fossil material that served as the basis for the description is now housed in the Natural History Museum in London, England.
+The fossil material that served as the basis for the description is now housed in the Natural History Museum in London.
 Like the holotype, it is very fragmentary, and some specimens may even belong to the same individual as SAM 905.
-One specimen, known as BMNH R 3592, is relatively more complete, with much of the postcranial skeleton intact.
+One specimen, known as NHMUK PV R 3592, is relatively more complete, with much of the postcranial skeleton intact.

 Early restorations of the skull of Erythrosuchus depicted it as being tall, similar in appearance to the theropod genus Tyrannosaurus.
-However, a complete skull that was later described in 1963 revealed that the true shape was less tall than previously thought.
+A complete skull that was described in 1963, though, revealed that its true shape was shorter than previously thought.
 This skull, known as BPI 5207 and currently part of the collection of the Bernard Price Institute for Palaeontological Research in South Africa, has a somewhat pointed snout.
-Earlier restorations may have shown a deeper snout because it was not known at the time how the bones of the skull articulated with one another.
+Earlier restorations may have shown a deeper snout because how the bones of the skull articulated with one another was unknown then.
 Supposed Erythrosuchus fossils reported from the Omingonde Formation of Namibia were later described as Etjosuchus, a "rauisuchian" (loricatan) archosaur.

 The braincase has also been studied, and possesses features that are shared with other early archosauriforms.
 Many of these characteristics are considered plesiomorphic, or ancestral, in archosaurs.
 While Erythrosuchus is not considered an archosaur, it is thought to be closely related to the last common ancestor of all archosaurs.